CookieSource/wikijs/howto/contribute.md

 The wiki is divided into different categories if you write a new page you need to place it in the correct category.

-Below a breakdown of each category and what should be placed in it.
+Below is a breakdown of each category and what should be placed in it.

 ## Installation

-All guides relating to Installation should go in this category.
+All guides relating to installation should go in this category.

 ## Apps
 Here you can place tutorials and guides about different apps.

 ## How to
 How to use different Linux tools.
 Application tutorials should be placed in apps.

 ## Customization

-Here you should post tutorials on customizing various aspects of the Linux system such as.
+Here you should post tutorials on customizing various aspects of the Linux system such as:

--   Theming of desktops.
+-   Theming of desktops
--   Configuration of window managers.
+-   Configuration of window managers
--   Changing of boot loaders.
+-   Changing of boot loaders
--   Changing the default shell.
+-   Changing the default shell

 ## Desktops & Window managers
 This category contains one page for every Desktop & Window manager.

 ## ARM
 The ARM category is for writing any content that relates to ARM specifically.

 ## Archive
 If a page is up for deletion because it's no longer relevant it should be moved to archive.

 The archive category holds all pages that no longer have any relevance.
 They're archived in case they become relevant again.